-Right now, we’re in that awful stretch where a lot of the major holidays – and time off of work and school – are behind us and nowhere near close to us.
-Instead of waiting for next summer to roll around, why not schedule a holiday in the meantime to help break up these long winter months ahead of us?
-Of course, there is that little detail that we mustn’t forget about: money.
+Right now, we’re in that awful stretch where a lot of the major holidays – and time off of work and school – are behind us with no holidays in sight.
+Instead of waiting for next summer to roll around, why not schedule a holiday in the meantime to help break up these long winter months ahead?
+Of course, there is that little detail that we mustn’t forget about – money.

 Saving for a family holiday can feel like a big undertaking, but it doesn’t have to be.
 Just check out these tips that will help you save up in no time.

 Begin with your budget

 Before you can confirm where you want to go, you need to know what money you are working with.
 If you need help breaking down the areas of your daily spending so you can calculate what to cut back on, just use our budget planner calculator.
 It’s the easiest way to make a holiday savings budget – all you have to do is put in your financial information and you can dissect every area of your life easily.
 Perhaps you can cut back on takeaway meals, or trips to the cinema for a couple of months.
 Then once you’re on holiday you’ll have more money for dining out and enjoying local activities.

 In addition to cutting back on some luxuries, there are other things you can do to pad your holiday budget as well.

 When you’re trying to cut back to save extra, that generally means you have to put the kibosh on frivolous spending.
 However, if you make saving into a game, then you can make it just a little more enjoyable.
 Every little bit helps when it comes to saving, so you can even get the kids involved.
 For example, designate jars to each family member and at the end of the month, see who has saved up the most change.